Breast cancer screening methods and diagnosis

 Other diagnostic methods

-If you have breast symptoms, you should talk to your doctor.
-Your doctor may review your situation and refer you directly to one of these diagnostic methods.
+Although 2D mammography offers the best way to detect breast cancer early, if you have breast symptoms, you should talk to your doctor.
+Your doctor may review your situation and recommend another diagnostic method.

 - Download the PDF information sheet What is the difference between a screening and a diagnostic mammogram